carlosgalvezp/Udacity-Self-Driving-Car-Nanodegree/term1/projects/p3-behavioral-cloning/README.md

 Approximately 2 laps of driving.

 - **Recovery**.
 This was the crucial part to manage to get the car driving the whole lap.
+Without it, it cannot recover from getting off-center (and no matter what you do, this will always happen).
 First, we drove toward the left or right edge of the road, without recording.
 Then we turned on recording, and used the joystick to steer the vehicle back on track.
 This was performed at different distances from the center of the lane.
 We took 2 laps of recording